wpwupingwp/OGU/README.md

     Note that "ITS" is not a gene name--it is "internal transcribed spacer".

     Sometimes "-gene" options may bring in unwanted sequences.
-For example, if a user queries "rbcL[gene]" in Genbank, spacers containing rbcL or rbcL's upstream/downstream gene may be found, such as "atpB_rbcL spacer" or atpB.
+For example, if a user queries "rbcL[gene]" in GenBank, spacers containing rbcL or rbcL's upstream/downstream gene may be found, such as "atpB_rbcL spacer" or atpB.

 * -group value